Armoloy Case Studies

 Fretting

-Fretting wear is material loss that occurs between tight-fitting surfaces that are subject to vibrational movements (such as riveted, other fastened joints and electrical connections).
+Fretting is material loss that occurs between tight-fitting surfaces that are subject to vibrational movements (such as riveted, other fastened joints and electrical connections).
 Material loss is from a combination of oxidative and abrasive wear.
 The oscillation of the two surfaces causes the formation of oxide films that are then abraded away by oxidized wear debris.
 The affected surfaces sometimes look as if they were mechanically deformed, so this wear is sometimes called false brinelling.
 It is also referred to as fretting corrosion, friction oxidation, chafing fatigue, and wear oxidation.

 Wear Testing and Results

 Several tests have been used by industry for measuring wear and galling resistance of materials.
-Three popular ones for which much data exists are ASTMG83 Standard Test Method for Wear Testing with a Crossed-Cylinder Apparatus (10), ASTM G98 Standard Test Method for Galling Resistance of Materials, and ASTM G99 Standard Test Method for Pin-on-Disk Wear Testing.
+Three popular ones for which data exists are ASTMG83 Standard Test Method for Wear Testing with a Crossed-Cylinder Apparatus (10), ASTM G98 Standard Test Method for Galling Resistance of Materials, and ASTM G99 Standard Test Method for Pin-on-Disk Wear Testing.
 A brief description of each of these tests with results are provided in the following text.

 Crossed-Cylinder Wear Test, ASTM G83